Obergurgl ski weekends overview

-When a resort is known as ‘The Diamond of the Alps’ it’s bound to have something special to offer and Obergurgl doesn’t disappoint.
+When a resort is known as ‘The Diamond of the Alps’ it’s bound to have something special to offer and Obergurgl ski weekends certainly don’t disappoint.
 Visitors return year after year to experience the snow sure, crowd-free slopes in a beautifully traditional Tyrolean setting.

 Obergurgl is linked with Hochgurgl via the mid-mountain Top express gondola, expanding the ski area into the well-developed glacier reaching 3,080m.
-Expect plenty of cruising slopes and smart mountain restaurants.
+Expect plenty of cruising slopes and smart mountain restaurants during an Obergurgl ski weekend.

 With 110km of pistes shared between Obergurgl and Hochgurgl, the ski area isn’t huge but there’s plenty to keep you going for a ski weekend.
 Although generally geared towards intermediates and beginners, the varied slopes attract skiers of all levels.
 The fast and efficient lift system and the lack of queues (even at peak times) means you'll get up the mountain in minutes without having to endure those slow, arduous lifts so common in many resorts.